statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 a) promote the purpose of this Convention;

 b) discuss the relationship with the World Anti-Doping Agency and study the mechanisms of funding of the Agency’s annual core budget.
-States non-Parties can be invited to the discussion;
+States non-Parties may be invited to the discussion;

 c) adopt a plan for the use of the resources of the Voluntary Fund, in accordance with Article 18;

 d) examine the reports submitted by States Parties in accordance with Article 31;

 e) examine, on an ongoing basis, the monitoring of compliance with this Convention in response to the development of anti-doping systems, in accordance with Article 31.
-Any monitoring mechanisms or measure that goes beyond Article 31 shall be funded through the Voluntary Fund established under Article 17;
+Any monitoring mechanism or measure that goes beyond Article 31 shall be funded through the Voluntary Fund established under Article 17;

 f) examine draft amendments to this Convention for adoption;

 g) examine for approval, in accordance with Article 34 of the Convention, modifications to the Prohibited List and to the Standards for Granting Therapeutic Use Exemptions adopted by the World Anti-Doping Agency;

-h) define and implement cooperation between the States Parties and the World Anti-Doping Agency within the framework of this Convention;
+h) define and implement cooperation between States Parties and the World Anti-Doping Agency within the framework of this Convention;

 i) request a report from the World Anti-Doping Agency on the implementation of the Code to each of its sessions for examination.
-2. The Conference of Parties, in fulfilling its functions, may do so in cooperation with other intergovernmental bodies.
+2. The Conference of Parties, in fulfilling its functions, may cooperate with other intergovernmental bodies.

 ### Article  31